 e.
 Suspension of Specific Privileges The opportunity to participate in extracurricular activities, attend University activities, or utilize facilities, resources, or services on the University premises may be suspended;

 f.
 Suspension of Use of Specific University Services The right to access and receive transcripts, register, etc. may be suspended for a specific period of time or until specific conditions are met;

 g.
+Deferred Suspension

+Deferred suspension is used for offenses found serious enough to warrant suspension, but where the specific circumstances of the case mitigate the offense or for repeated offenses of a less serious nature.
+Deferred suspension is a designated period of time during which a student is given the opportunity to demonstrate the ability to abide by the community’s expectations of behavior articulated in the Code of Student Conduct.
+A deferred suspension may be accompanied by a transcript remark.
+If, during the period of the deferred suspension, the student is again found responsible for violating any University rule or regulation or an order of the Dean of Students or hearing committee, the student may be immediately suspended from the University;

+h.
 Suspension Separation of the student from the University for a specified or indefinite period of time.
 Temporary and/or permanent notification may appear on the student's transcript.
 Participation in any University-sponsored activity or the student’s physical presence on the University premises may be restricted;

-h.
+i.
 Expulsion Permanent separation of the student from the University.
 A permanent indication of expulsion will be made on the student's transcript.
 The student can also be barred from the University premises or activities.
 This sanction must be approved by the Weber State University President before being implemented.

 3. Monetary Sanctions